Talk of Microsoft tablet resurfaces

-Such an effort, which the company has not confirmed, would be a departure from its usual focus on software and potentially throw Microsoft into direct competition with its closest hardware partners such as Samsung Electronics Co Ltd and Hewlett-Packard Co.
+Such an effort, which the company has not confirmed, would be a departure from its usual focus on software and potentially throw Microsoft into direct competition with its closest hardware partners such as Samsung Electronics Co Ltd (005930.KS) and Hewlett-Packard Co (HPQ.N).

 The world's largest software company has invited media to a "major" announcement in Los Angeles on Monday afternoon, but has not provided any details.